Document

 HRA and Deduction on Home Loan

-Scenario 1: You live in a rented accommodation since your house is too small for your needs Raghav lives in a rented house in Noida since his own office, son’s school and his wife’s office are in Noida, He has his own house on the outskirts of Delhi which is quite small and also lying vacant.
+Scenario 1: You live in a rented accommodation since your house is too small for your needs Raghav lives in a rented house in Noida since his own office, son’s school and his wife’s office are in Noida, He has his own house in the outskirts of Delhi which is quite small and also lying vacant.
 He is paying interest on the loan on his own house.
 Raghav can claim:

-• HRA for rent he pays for the house in Noida,and
+• HRA for rent he pays for the house in Noida, and

 • Deduction on interest up to Rs 2,00,000 on the home loan